 Lots of efforts were put by the project to establish one pasture management committee (PMC) in Suusamyr Valley.
 Next to that, the already existing pasture management committees were willing to pilot a climate risk management approach, as emphasized by the project manager.
 However, there is no evidence found on what 'climate risk management approach' implies for pasture management in Suusamyr Valley.
-There is a need for stronger guidance and technical assistance of the project in Kyrgyzstan and better guidance to the project manager on how climate risk management approach can be implemented in pasture management in Kyrgyzstan's conditions.
+There is a need for stronger guidance and technical assistance of the project in Kyrgyzstan and better guidance to the project management in Kyrgyzstan's conditions.